aaltofar/Post-it-plus-plus/README.md

 - 📋 Persistent local queue (SQLite)
 - 🖥️ Web UI to view, manage, and configure print jobs
 - 🧠 Template system for project-specific formatting
-- 🐧 Hosted on a Raspberry Pi like an absolute legend

 ## 🚀 Getting Started